-At All Souls’ C we are musicians!
+At All Souls’ we are musicians!
 We want our children to love music.
-We want them to have no limits to what their ambitions are and grow up wanting to be music producers, songwriters, composers or rockstars!
+We want them to have no limits to what their ambitions are and grow up wanting to music producers, songwriters, composers or singers.
 We want them to embody our core values.
-We all believe that: “we are a place to grow”.
-The music curriculum has been carefully crafted so that our children develop their musical capital.
-We want our children to remember their music lessons in our school, to cherish these memories and embrace the musical opportunities they are presented with!
-Recently, our school invested in providing specialist Brazilian Samba drumming sessions for pupils in KS2.
-This was a new instrument to experience for our KS 2 pupils and they loved the sound and success they had playing together.
-Bringing music alive is important at All Souls’ CE Primary School.
+We all embrace the school motto of: “we are a place to grow’ – this is both spiritually and academically.
+The music curriculum has been carefully designed so that our pupils develop their critical engagement with music, allowing them to compose, and to listen with discrimination to a range of musical genres.
+We want all our pupils to remember their music learning in our school, to cherish these experiences and embrace the opportunities they are presented with.

 The music curriculum promotes curiosity and a love and thirst for learning.
-It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
+It is ambitious and empowers our pupils to become independent and resilient.

 - To critically engage with music with a developed love of music and their talents as a musician